 an invoice has been received.

-A complete, accurate, signed, and dated VR1641 is required before the provider can be paid for achieving Benchmark 1A.
+The SE specialist submits a complete, accurate, signed, and dated VR1641 that has been completed electronically.
+For information on acceptable signatures refer to VR-SFP 3.11.1 Documentation and Signatures.

 On the VR1641, the SE specialist must clearly identify:

 the customer's interests, assets, and abilities in work and nonwork areas that were explored, identified, and appropriately summarized;